 Go to Colorado’s Bureau of Animal Protection (BAP) website.
 Then click on the county where the abuse occurred, and the phone number of the local Humane Society or Sheriff’s Office will appear.

-In Denver, people can report animal abuse anonymously to Metro Denver Crime Stoppers.
-People who report tips that lead to an arrest or citation may receive a reward of up to $2,000.
+In Denver, you can report animal abuse anonymously to Metro Denver Crime Stoppers.
+If you report tips that lead to an arrest or citation, you may receive a reward of up to $2,000.

 (1) No animal shall be mistreated or neglected to such degree or abandoned in any circumstance so that the animal’s life or health is endangered.